optimistices-me/MediaGPS2Map/README.md

 | directories    | Required      | List of media file storage paths     |

 ## Notes
-❗ Do not expose the API key in `config.json`

 ❗ Processing a large number of files for the first time may take a long time (recommended to run in the background)

 ❗ Windows systems require ExifTool to be installed separately and added to the PATH